caitlinraymond12/caitlinraymond12.github.io/_portfolio/A_portuguese.md

 Next, the program checks the filenames.
 If the file is *english_future.txt*, then the english_future hashtable is selected, and will_would is set to "will ".
 Otherwise, the english_conditional hashtable is selected, and will_would is set to "would."

-Then, we enter a while loop, only breaking if we reach the end of the file.
-This function continually reads each line of the file into an istringstream object.
-Then we enter another while loop, where the line is broken down into individual words.
-It checks for quotation marks, and removes them if they are there.
-Then, it builds up the english word without the quotation marks, and sets the personal tenses equal to the correct word, and creates a new englishword object with all the correct information.
+Then, we enter a while loop that continues until the end of the file.
+It reads the entire line of the file into the variable **english**.
+Since the conjugation is the same in every personal tense for the future and conditional tenses, the conjugation is set to the variable **conjugated**, and each of the six tenses is then set equal to that variable.

-After the object is created, it is added to the correct hashtable, and added to the englishwords vector.
+Finally, the *englishword* object is created, and it is recorded to the correct hashtable and pushed back onto the global englishwords vector.

 ### readenglishfile(string filename)